Jibincl/Host-a-website-on-ec2-by-keeping-its-img-files-on-s3-bucket/README.md

 4. Create IAM policy to use the S3 bucket
 5. Create an IAM user and attach the policy
 6. Configure the IAM user and copy the IMG files to S3.
-7. Add rewrire rules on configuration file of apache.
+7. Add rewrite rules on configuration file of apache.
 8. Add bucket policy to the S3 for enabling public Access.
 9. Allow public access